 - Refurbishment of synchronous condensers

-PSC provided ABB with on-site management of all activities associated with commissioning of the new equipment installed as part of the refurbishment.
+PSC provided ABB with on-site management of all activities associated with commissioning of the new equipment installed as part of the refurbishment of the HVDC system.

 Working in the DRC poses many challenges which had to be carefully managed to ensure a timely delivery of project milestones to the client.
 The extreme climate and difficult transport networks were some of the main challenges that had to be factored into the project planning.